oribim/Tesca-Grocery-Chain-Project/README.md

 ### Deliverables:

-▪ You are required to build an Enterprise Data ware housing that addresses the analytic requirements
+▪ You are required to build an Enterprise Data warehouse that addresses the analytic requirements

 ▪ Build Data Mart Cubes for functional areas based on the analytic requirements using SQL Server Analysis services (Using both Multidimensional and Tabular Models)